inspiredminds/contao-wordpressimport/README.md

 If you activated the periodic import, the WordPress posts will be imported _hourly_ by Contao's cronjob.

 _Note:_ by default only __10__ items will be imported with each cronjob execution.
 The import can take a long time (depending on the number of WordPress posts and the number of images to be downloaded).
 This limit is there so that a cronjob execution does not block a user's request for a long time (or at least until the `max_execution_time` limit is hit).
 You can change this limit in the _System Settings_.

+## Events

+Version `2.1.0` introduced an `WordPressImportBundle\Event\ImportWordPressPostEvent` which is fired for each imported WordPress post after it has been fully processed by the extension.
+It holds references to the used HTTP client instance, the WordPress post object and the `Contao\NewsModel` instance.
+This allows you to modify the imported news article.